Ozark Trails Academy’s residential treatment program and amazing outdoor adventure for teen girls and boys, ages 13-19.

 Many parents and students agree that the overall benefits of boarding school far outweigh the costs associated with attending.
 They have fun, are immersed in a culturally diverse environment, and maintain close and loving relationships with their families while forming new and valuable bonds with mentors and peers.
 With the opportunity for academic excellence, enriched character development increased self-discipline, and encouraged critical and independent thought, it’s easy to see why over 30,000 students are happy to leave home to attend boarding school each year.

-There are numerous benefits available for all students who attend a boarding school, regardless of whether or not the school offers a specific focus.
+There are numerous benefits of attending a boarding school, regardless of whether or not the school offers a specific focus.
 Smaller class sizes allow for teachers to have more individual interaction with students, which ensures each student is being challenged in ways that help them grow academically.
 As teachers and staff reside alongside students, they are given the opportunity to learn outside the classroom during teachable moments as they naturally occur.

 This allows students a chance for more comprehensive development based on the concrete and realistic application of what is taught in that moment.
 Participation in extracurricular activities is another commonality boarding schools share.
 In fact, students who attend a boarding school participate in more sports, arts, and other extracurricular activities than those enrolled in standard public schools.